 This External Audit Plan summarises Audit Scotland's work plan for the 2022/2023 external audit of Strathclyde Partnership for Transport ("SPT") and Strathclyde Concessionary Travel Scheme Joint Committee ("SCTS").
+The plan was noted at the Audit & Standards Committee on 17 February 2023.
 The core elements of Audit Scotland's work include: